Heartleaf Philodendron Leaf Drop — Why Leaves Fall

 Mealybug or spider mite infestation

-Heavy pest pressure on heartleaf philodendrons causes leaf drop as the plant diverts resources away from leaves to repair ongoing damage.
-Associated with visible pest signs (webbing, cottony masses, stippling).
+Heavy pest pressure on heartleaf philodendrons causes leaf drop as the plant diverts resources away from damaged leaves toward producing new, undamaged growth elsewhere.
+This is generally associated with visible pest signs — webbing, cottony masses at leaf axils, or fine stippling — on the leaves that drop and on those nearby.

 Natural aging of oldest leaves

-The oldest leaves (those furthest back along a trailing vine) naturally yellow and drop over time.
-This rate is 1–3 leaves per month on a healthy, actively growing plant.
-If new leaves appear at the same or greater rate, this is normal cycling.
+The oldest leaves, those furthest back along a trailing vine, naturally yellow and drop over time as the plant's own version of leaf turnover.
+This rate runs roughly one to three leaves per month on a healthy, actively growing plant.
+If new leaves appear at the same or greater rate at the growing tip, this is simply normal cycling, not a problem to solve.

 How to Fix It